htutwaiphyoe/mastering-javascript/the-complete-javascript-course/fundamental-part-1/README.md

 type coercion happens whenever operator is dealing with two values with different types. change one value to match another value in order to be executed

 \+ operator converts number to string when at least one operand is a string. other operators converts string to numbers.

+## Truthy & Falsy values

+Falsy value => values that are not exactly false but will become false when they are converted to boolean, 0, "" (empty string), undefined, null, NaN

+Truthy value => value that are not exactly true but will become true when it is converted to boolean, everything else except 5 falsy values

+in real world, truthy and falsy values are converted implictly and they are used in logical operators and conditional statement and checking variable is whether defined or not.